DandelionSprout/Sims3Gamemods/DoubleDutyMusicStar/README.md

 •• "EventEndTime": 10:00PM > 11:00PM<br>
 #### Other changes for improved convenience
 • (EP6_ReleaseGenie_TakeUnderground) "TargetData": Mausoleum > Mausoleum,VaultOfAntiquity

+### Opportunities_EP3
+The amount of changes to this file were so complex that a 100.00% rundown of every single changed subfile is simply put not possible, but a general rundown will be listed here:

+• TBD

 ### Opportunities_BaseGame
 • (GuitarSkill_AmateurContest):<br>